wurstscript/wurstscript.github.io/_doc/tutorials/legacymaps/legacycode.md

 ![](/assets/images/legacy/war3map.j.png){: .img-responsive .img-rounded}

-This file will however not be constantly parsed, so you need to clean your workspace for a recheck.
+This file as __all .j files will not be autmatically reconciled__.
+This means wurst will use a cached version and not detect errors nor take changes into account unless you clean your workspace via `F1 -> clean`.
-If you want to make changes to the war3map.j and have them applied to the map, you have to add the RunArg **-noExtractMapScript** to your wurst_run.args file, which will prevent the script extraction from the map and use the provided war3map.j inside the wurst folder instead.
+Also, if you make changes to the war3map.j and want them applied to the map, you have to add the RunArg **-noExtractMapScript** to your wurst_run.args file, which will prevent the script extraction from the map and use the provided war3map.j inside the wurst folder instead.

 ![](/assets/images/legacy/uselegacycode.png){: .img-responsive .img-rounded}